 Avatar – Avatar is a basic profile image or picture that identifies you on social media platforms.

-Average Handling Time – Average handling time is the average time which takes an individual or a company to resolve an issue of a customer on social media.
+Average Handling Time – Average handling time is the average time that takes an individual or a company to resolve an issue of a customer on social media.

-Average Response Time – Average response time is the average time which takes an individual or a company to reply to an issue of a customer on social media.
+Average Response Time – Average response time is the average time that takes an individual or a company to reply to an issue of a customer on social media.

 AMA – AMA is the abbreviation for ‘ask me anything’.

 Application Programming Interface (API) – API allows applications, social media tools, and networks to interact with one another.

 B/C is the short form of ‘because’ on social media platforms.

 B2B – B2B stands for the term ‘Business-to-Business’ and refers to companies that benefit from social media to reach their goals by providing social media content.